entamburini/talon/README.rst

-talon
+Great-talon
 =====

-Mailgun library to extract message quotations and signatures.
+This is the Mailgun library to extract message quotations and signatures but updated because the team of Mailgun doesn't respond nothing :c.

+Any help is welcome :).

 If you ever tried to parse message quotations or signatures you know that absence of any formatting standards in this area could make this task a nightmare.
 Hopefully this library will make your life much easier.
 The name of the project is inspired by TALON - multipurpose robot designed to perform missions ranging from reconnaissance to combat and operate in a number of hostile environments.
 That’s what a good quotations and signature parser should be like :smile: